NazaninMohammadrezaei/digital-image-processing/README.md

 Here we can see some of the projects I have done during my Digital Image Processing course <br /> spring 2021

 ## 🔖 Homework 1
-- Goal : Find the best filter to eemove the image noise
+- Goal: Find the best filter to eemove the image noise
 - Applying the listed filters on the image to see what will happen:
        1. Averaging filter
        2. Median filter